-World-leading policy analysis
+World-leading policy research

 Future of Russia Trust has supported a 12-month fellowship for a senior analyst at Chatham House – one of the world’s leading policy institutes – to produce in-depth policy analysis of the Russian context.

 Nikolai Petrov was awarded the fellowship in April 2019.
 Nikolai produced an outstanding project proposal and has a stellar reputation within the policy analysis community in Russia and internationally.

 Nikolai has organised events, webinars, spoken on panels, published papers and written chapters on a diverse range of themes relating to the political situation in Russia.
 Topics covered include regional dynamics in Crimea, protests in Moscow, political repression and the 2019 Russian elections.

 Nikolai’s ability to add a Russian research-backed perspective to policy discussions has been welcomed by academics, policy-makers, NGOs and the corporate sector.